cucumber/docs/content/cucumber/checking-assertions.md

 For more examples of how to use JUnit assertions, see the [JUnit Wiki](https://github.com/junit-team/junit4/wiki/Assertions).

----
+## TestNG

 You can also use [TestNG](http://testng.org/doc/)'s assertions'.

-If you are using Maven, just add the following to your `pom.xml`:
+If you are using Maven, add the following to your `pom.xml`:
 ```xml
 <dependency>
     <groupId>org.testng</groupId>